focus-editor/focus/LOG.md

 - Make sure behaviour is consistent when selecting by cursor or by mouse (either with ctrl+D or with ctrl+arrows)

 - Highlight C/C++

-- CRLF:
-    + Get rid of crlf notes
-    - Show a warning when a CRLF file is loaded, then dismiss on save

 - Detect conflicting keys in the same context in the same config